List of Rookie Blue characters: Steve Peck

 Adam MacDonald portrays Steve Peck.
 Steve is Gail's older brother and a corrupt detective in the Guns and Gangs division.
-He is partnered up with Traci to serve as a distraction from dealing with the copycat of the man that murdered Jerry, her dead fiance.
+He is partnered up with Traci to serve as a distraction from dealing with the copycat of the man that murdered Jerry, her dead fiancé.
 He ends up having feelings for Traci which are reciprocated, but she doesn't think it's the right time.
 They later get involved until Steve is arrested for the bomb in the evidence room and his involvement in the corruption with Police Commissioner Alonso Santana (Richard Chevolleau).

 Celery

 Emily Hampshire portrays Celery.
 Celery is dating Oliver.
 Oliver first met her when she was arrested with suspicion of poisoning somebody, but it was soon very obvious that she had nothing to do with it.
 Oliver later takes her to Frank's wedding which was their first date.